robbydyer/retropie-retrotink-setup/README.md

 sudo reboot
 ```

-It's not technically idempotent, but it is safe to run `setup.sh` repeatedly.
-Just be aware that any changes you might have made to *any* of the files in `files/` will be overwritten with the defaults in the repository.
+It is safe to run `setup.sh` repeatedly.
+Just be aware that any changes you might have made to *any* of the files installed from `files/` will be overwritten with the defaults in the repository.

 ## Extras
 There are a few helper scripts I've added [here](files/usr/local/bin)